Training Sets and Test Sets

 - Experiment with Learning rate and Batch size, taking notes on your findings.

-Click the dropdown arrow for the answer to Task 1.
+Click the plus icon for the answer to Task 1.

 With learning rate set to 3 (the initial setting), Test loss is significantly higher than Training loss.

-Click the dropdown arrow for the answer to Task 2.
+Click the plus icon for the answer to Task 2.

 By reducing learning rate (for example, to 0.001), Test loss drops to a value much closer to Training loss.
 In most runs, increasing Batch size does not influence Training loss or Test loss significantly.
 However, in a small percentage of runs, increasing Batch size to 20 or greater causes Test loss to drop slightly below Training loss.